 Rise and shine, babe!
 Are you ready for day 2 of the ultimate roadtrip in the Scottish Highlands?

 Today’s drive will be a lot shorter as we are only headed towards the wee village of Strathpeffer.
 However, there are options for this part of the tour: the stunning Isle of Skye is just a few hours drive away from Fort Augustus.
+If you are looking for things to do on Isle of Skye, you should check out this brilliant guide by Jordan at Inspired by Maps.
 Alternatively, you can drive to Ullapool and take the local ferry over to Isle of Lewis.
 Both of these islands are absolutely breathtaking, and they definitely deserve that you spend a day or two (or even four!) there.

 However, we are headed further north towards another famous village, Fort William.
 Here we will also find our first stop of the day: the Glenfinnan Viaduct!
 Or, as it is perhaps more known as, the Harry Potter bridge!
 The viaduct is located near Loch Shiel in the West Highlands, and it is definitely worth a visit if you’re a Potter fan (I certainly am!).
 During summer, you can even travel on the very popular Jacobite Steam Train and pretend that you’re headed to Hogwarts!